SatoMichi/SE_CW_Bike_Rental_System/README.md

 **11/23: Min**

+- changed public get/set payment card in Customer class to protected.
+Reason: no point in having a private attribute if any thing can access to it.

 Why do we need toSring() method in Bike class?
 The only print function that we need is printOrderSummary when booking quote.

 **DID YOU READ MY NOTE?** Because I said the exact same thing in my note regarding searchBike().